 The Board of Directors of the Company is duly constituted with proper balance of Executive Directors, Non-Executive Directors and Independent Directors.
-There is no change in the Composition of the Board of Directors during the period under review.
+The changes in the composition of the Board of Directors that took place during the period under review were carried out in compliance with the provisions of the Act.